 Merwin’s Wharf: The Flats industrial neighborhood just got a lot more interesting with the addition of the all-American Merwin’s Wharf.
 The patio sits along the edge of the river and is a respite for kayakers and boaters.
 It has an outdoor fireplace, outdoor bar, cornhole, and giant Jenga, as well.

 The Rusty Anchor at Music Box Supper Club: Music lovers of all kinds eventually find themselves at the Music Box Supper Club situated on the Flats West Bank.
 But, it's in the downstairs restaurant and patio where you’ll get incredible views with a full seafood menu.

-Collision Bend Brewing Company: Named for the countless ships that navigate the narrow passages of the Cuyahoga River it overlooks, this newly opened brewery features handcrafted beer from brew master Luke Purcell, who helped launch Great Lakes Brewing Company into national fame.
+Collision Bend Brewing Company: Named for the countless ships that navigate the narrow passages of the Cuyahoga River it overlooks, this brewery features handcrafted beer from brew master Luke Purcell, who helped launch Great Lakes Brewing Company into national fame.
 You'll also find incredible wood-fire pizzas and gorgeous views.

 Shooters: This Cleveland institution has been offering river side views of the skyline since 1987.
 Their expansive patio serves over a million guests each year and is a great place to start or end your summer evening.

 Looking for an under-the-radar, where-the-locals-go kind of patio experience?
 We’ve got the down-low on some unexpected patios that are a retreat from the hustle and bustle of everyday life.

 Johnny’s Bar: Upon entering this Fulton Rd. fave on the near west side, you’d think you’re stepping into a classy, wise-guy kind of Italian restaurant.
 But trust us when we say that it’s the lush back patio – which has been pruned, tilled, watered and tended – that’ll knock your socks off.